SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 '''
 {% endhighlight %}

 Model score was found very close to earlier score obtained in Part 1, indicating there could be little/no difference caused by renovation effect.
-Model using LassoCV was finalized and continued with the calculation on cost of Reno effects.
+Model using LassoCV was finalized and continued with the calculation on cost of renovation effects.

 #### 2.1 The effect in dollars of SalePrice with renovate-able features ---